 Are you just going through the motions when you exercise?
 Give your body a reason to change.
 You need to be pushing yourself to your limits when you work out.
 Don’t expect your body to drop the fat if you don’t physically show it it needs to.
 Boosting your intensity can increase your fat loss.

 You’re Not Really Eating Healthy

-I can’t tell you the number of times people have told me they were eating healthy, only to find out that their diets were filled with processed foods.
-Make sure you’re eating whole foods.
+I can’t tell you the number of times people have told me they were eating healthy, only to find out that their diets were mostly filled with processed foods.
+Make sure you’re eating whole foods the majority of the time.
 For the most part, that means there should only be 1 ingredient on the label (oats, beans, etc).

 Before you freak out, I am not anti-carb.
 Carbs are necessary to efficiently fuel high-intensity exercise and central nervous system function.
 The keyword is “efficiently”.

 Carbs should be eaten in proportion to activity levels.
 The more active you are, the more you’ll need.
 If all you do is a work out and then sit behind a desk, you won’t need as many as someone who is very active.